Niketh-Putta/RakshaHelp/replit.md

 ## Recent Changes

+### August 10, 2025 - Fixed Deployment Dependency Conflicts
+- Resolved critical deployment issue with peer dependency conflicts between Vite 7.1.1 and @tailwindcss/vite 4.1.3
+- Applied solution by adding `.npmrc` file with `legacy-peer-deps=true` flag to bypass peer dependency conflicts
+- Verified project builds successfully for production deployment with all Vite and Tailwind functionality preserved
+- Application now ready for deployment with all dependencies properly resolved

 ### August 7, 2025 - Complete Translation System Overhaul and Medical Images
 - Fixed "Cannot read properties of null (reading 'useRef')" errors by:
   - Replaced all forwardRef components with simple function components